ssbc/ssb-ebt/README.md

 replicating feeds using that format.
 This means its own clock.
 Message will be replicated using the `replicateFormat` API. `formatName` must be a string and methods must implement the following functions.
-The example shows the 'classic' implementation.
+The example below shows the implementation for 'classic' ed25519 SSB feeds.

 <details>
 <summary>CLICK HERE</summary>